Francis-Morgan/Minimum-Depth-of-Binary-Tree/README.md

 We check every node, check if it is a leaf node.
 If yes, then return 1.

-If the node has no left sub-tree, then check  the right sub-tree.
+If the node has no left sub-tree, return 0 using recursion

-If the node has no right sub-tree, then check the left sub-tree.
+If the node has no right sub-tree, return 0 using recursion.

 If the node has both right and left descendants, we check both subtrees using the algorithm described above.
 ##### For example